HUME: Measuring the Human-Model Performance Gap in Text Embedding Tasks: Results and Analysis

 \subsection{Performance Patterns by Task Category}

-\autoref{fig:comprehensive_ranges} shows human performance relative to model performance ranges across all 26 task-language pairs.
+\autoref{fig:comprehensive_ranges} shows human performance relative to model performance across all 26 task-language pairs.
 Each task shows human performance (point) positioned within the full spectrum from worst to best model performance (range bars).
 Humans consistently perform in the upper portion of model ranges, typically exceeding median model performance (61.5\% of tasks) while rarely matching the best models (15.4\% of tasks).
 Classification tasks show the strongest human performance, with humans outperforming all models in 3 of 7 tasks, while clustering and reranking reveal consistent gaps where humans fall short of top-performing models.
 Detailed gap analysis can be found in \autoref{app:additional_figures}.

-\textbf{Classification:} Human performance averages 70.3 across classification tasks, with substantial variation reflecting task-specific challenges.
-Performance ranges from 45.8 on emotion classification ($\kappa=0.39$, fair agreement) to 95.0 on Arabic sentiment analysis.
-Models generally exceed human performance, with the best achieving 87.1 on English tasks.
-However, humans outperform models on non-English sentiment analysis, particularly in Arabic (95.0 vs. 77.5) and Russian (92.5 vs. 81.2), likely benefiting from native cultural and linguistic understanding that current models fail to capture.
+\textbf{Classification:} Human performance averages 70.3, ranging from 45.8 on emotion classification ($\kappa=0.39$, fair agreement) to 95.0 on Arabic sentiment analysis.
+Models generally exceed human performance (best: 87.1), but humans outperform models on non-English sentiment analysis, particularly in Arabic (95.0 vs. 77.5) and Russian (92.5 vs. 81.2), likely benefiting from native cultural and linguistic understanding that current models fail to capture.